Research Activities

 Bachelor Exchange at the University of Bergen (UiB)

-Place: Bergen, Norway
+Bergen, Norway 2021-2022

 During my undergraduate studies in Geography, I spent one academic year at the University of Bergen through a bilateral exchange program.
 My coursework focused on Quaternary geomorphology, cryosphere dynamics, and advanced GIS and Remote Sensing techniques.
 This period was formative in shaping my interest in long-term environmental change and mountain glaciation, as I gained hands-on experience with spatial data analysis, landform mapping, and proxy-based climate interpretation.
 The exchange also marked my first academic involvement in cryospheric science and laid the foundation for my ongoing focus on glacial and paleoenvironmental research in high-mountain regions.